 (c) List of participants who have contributed directly to the extension that provides utility service and would not be subsequently charged a reimbursement charge.

-(d) Plan sheet(s) showing locations of sewer stubs to property line for participants.
+(d) Plan sheet(s) showing locations of sewer laterals to property line for participants.

 (e) List of parcels to be assessed a reimbursement charge.